0%

 user_id = user_session.user.login_id

-print(f"User {user_id} is authorized.
-Agent is active.")
+print(f"User {user_id} is authenticated and authorized.
+Agent ready for commands.")

 agent = ClaudePaymentAgent(claude_api_key)

-if agent.process_payment(user_id, 100.00, "Subscription renewal"):
+if agent.process_payment(user_id, 100.00, "Monthly cloud subscription"):

 else: